 You'll cruise back to Queenstown and arrive at the hotel mid-afternoon.
 Spend the balance of your afternoon as you please.
 Even if you are not inclined to ski, boat, raft, bungee jump, hang glide, horseback ride, or sky dive, you can have fun watching these activities and appreciating the incredible scenery all around you.

-Your evening is yours to spend as you please before rejoining your fellow travelers at a restaurant for an included dinner.
+The late afternoon is yours to spend as you please before rejoining your fellow travelers for an included dinner at your hotel.

 Please note: An alternate vessel will be used during late May through early July 2014, as the TSS Earnslaw will be on annual survey during this time.

 Today, enjoy what is sure to be a highlight of your New Zealand tour, during a full-day tour of Milford Sound, hailed by Rudyard Kipling as "The Eighth Wonder of the World."
 Dense forests, shimmering Lake Te Anau, and a pass known as "The Avenue of Disappearing Mountains" mark your route.
 Marvel at towering cliffs and the stunning perfect cone of Mitre Peak.
 You'll see thundering waterfalls, impressive beech forests, and unique flora and fauna as you cruise along Milford Sound's famed fjords, enjoying an included lunch on board.
-After your cruise, you'll return to Queenstown by motorcoach, where you'll enjoy an included dinner at your hotel.
+After your cruise, you'll return to Queenstown by motorcoach, where dinner is on your own.

 Today, you’ll stroll the main street of charming Arrowtown, which has been faithfully reconstructed with wooden buildings that evoke a bygone era.
 The town today contains some of the best shops in the country—selling popular products like jewelry, gold nuggets, jade, and woolen goods.